99-Daniele/Robotics/Report_FirstProject.md

     implements the node sub_wheel, which have different functions:
     - *wheelCallbacks*

-      reads the ticks from wheel_states and computes the RPM and publish it in the topic *ticks_to_RPM* (we used it to check if our computation was correct).
+      reads the ticks from wheel_states and computes the RPM and publish it in the topic *ticks_to_RPM* as the same custom message of wheels_rpm (we used it to check if our computation was correct).

-        We used the formula:
+        For each wheel we used the formula:

           RPM = (current_ticks - past_ticks) * 2 * pi / (N * T * deltaTime)

-        and than saved the current ticks as the past ones.
+        and than saved the current ticks as the past ones (old_ticks) to be used in the next iteration.

         Then it computes the robot speed:

           Vx = (v_fl + v_fr + v_rl + v_rr) * r/4